Mastercorp/SiamU-Net/README.md

 # SiamU-Net
-A spatio temporal U-Net Version
+A spatio temporal U-Net Version for the ISBI 2012 Dataset.

 # Introduction
 SiamU-Net is a spatio temporal U-Net implementation in python using pytorch.